curbcoin/Curb/README.md

 Curb makes it easy to understand the our model of monetization

--  For each peer to peer transaction between space buyer (x) and seller (x), Curb takes 10% commission of the final price of the contract.
+-  For each P2P transaction between space buyer (x) and seller (x), Curb takes 10% commission of the final price of the contract.

 # Incentives